Master-Luo/ros_practice/README.md

 The content learned in ROS refers to the tutorial and other materials on the Internet

-1. ROS basic concept and communication mechanism, small turtle demo analysis
+1.ROS basic concept and communication mechanism, small turtle demo analysis

 2.ros3: Write ROS (topic, service) communication programming